-This is my Thanksgiving board for parents and kids to share together.
+This is my Thanksgiving snack board for kids and parents to share together.
 It’s perfect for noshing on pre-turkey dinner or using as a themed snack for the whole holiday weekend long (or tweak it for other holidays like I did for Halloween)!
 Have your kid(s) help you make the board–they may be more apt to eat what’s put in front of them if they have choice in the matter.

 If you need more kid-friendly ideas, check out this Back to School Snack Board and my Thanksgiving Turkey Board.
-While you’re at it, give these other festive fall boards a try: Cheese Ball Turkey, Thanksgiving Cheese and Dessert Board, Elevated Fall Cheese Board, and Cheesegiving Meal Board.
+While you’re at it, give these other festive fall recipes a try: Cheese Ball Turkey, Thanksgiving Cheese and Dessert Board, Elevated Fall Cheese Board, Fall Dessert Board, Pumpkin Cheese Ball, Caramel Apple Board, and Cheesegiving Meal Board.

 Make It Colorful

 I love to incorporate lots of different colors to help expose kids to different food, especially fruits and vegetables.
 When you dress the new foods up as fun characters, your kids might be more apt to try them.
 You know your little ones best though, so make some of their favorites too!

 A cheese slice might be delicious, but when it’s shaped like a leaf or a turkey, it’s way more fun to eat!
 The shapes I made:

 - Leaf cutouts in Babybel cheese